Intellectual Property Paralegal

 WHY CONSIDER PARALEGAL JOBS IN INTELLECTUAL PROPERTY LICENSING LAW?

-The intellectual property paralegal salary depends on the size of the law firm; in what part of the country the firm is located; and the types of intellectual property matters they handle.
+The intellectual property paralegal salary depends on the size of the law firm, in what part of the country the firm is located and the types of intellectual property matters they handle.
 As of 2023, the median annual wage for all paralegals across all practice areas was $60,970.
 However, given the specialized nature of intellectual property law, it is not unusual for paralegals working in these types of roles to make significantly more than this, earning more than six figures in some cases.

 PREPARE TO BE AN INTELLECTUAL PROPERTY PARALEGAL WITH GENERATIONS COLLEGE

 Generations College offers a two-year Paralegal Studies degree program designed to prepare motivated adults to work in a variety of paralegal roles, including as intellectual property paralegals.
-In this program, you will learn key legal terms, gain experience preparing legal documents, become adept at conducting legal research, hone your legal writing skills and more.
+In this paralegal program, you will learn key legal terms, gain experience preparing legal documents, become adept at conducting legal research, hone your legal writing skills and more.

 I Want Answers!